Martinomagnifico/reveal.js-copycode/README.md

 </script>
 ```

-CopyCode automatically inserts one other (great) script to be able to function: [Clipboard.js](https://clipboardjs.com/) by [Zeno Rocha](https://zenorocha.com).
-This uses modern techniques to copy text to clipboard.
+CopyCode no longer needs Clipboard.js but now uses the native browser implementation to copy to the clipboard.

 ### Styling